Lumbago in lower back

 • Difficulty moving the lower back

-• The pain is localised in the lower back at first, but may later move to the left or right
+• Pain is initially localized in the lower back but may shift to the left or right over time

-Usually, the symptoms of lumbago in the lower back disappear on their own.
-To speed up recovery, it is important to keep moving despite the pain.
-For example, you can walk or cycle.
-These are activities that allow you to move well without putting excessive strain on the back.
-It is also important not to stay in the same position for too long.
-This may cause your muscles to become stiff and this will worsen the symptoms.
-You can also do special exercises that will reduce back pain.
+In most cases, lumbago symptoms resolve on their own.
+To speed up recovery, it's important to stay active despite the pain.
+Walking or cycling are good options, as these activities allow for movement without putting too much strain on the back.
+It is also important to avoid sitting in the same position for too long, as this can stiffen the muscles and worsen the symptoms.
+Specific exercises can also help reduce back pain.